They've Arrived! Beyoncé and Blue Ivy Support Jay-Z at the 2018 Grammys

 The mother-daughter duo skipped the red carpet, and appeared to sneak in just before Cardi B and Bruno Mars hit the stage with an unforgettable performance of "Finesse."

-Queen Bey made a statement in a custom, black velvet gown with thigh-high splits by Nicolas Jebron, accessorized with a fashion forward hat, angular sunglasses and Lorraine Schwartz diamond earrings that grazed her neckline.
+Queen Bey made a statement in a velvet black gown with thigh-high splits, accessorized with a fashion forward hat, angular sunglasses and diamond earrings that grazed her neckline.
 Ever the budding fashionista, Blue sported an all-white ensemble and sparkly silver shoes complete with a bedazzled black clutch.

 The entire Carter family has a lot to celebrate this weekend.
 Jay-Z lead the 60th Annual Grammy Awards with eight nominations.
 His album 4:44 is up for Album of the Year, "Story of O.J." is nominated for Record of the Year and "4:44" is up for Song of the Year.

-Bey and Jay were also nominated for Best Rap/Sung Performance for "Family Feud," an accolade that (unfortunately for the Bey Hive) went to Kendrick Lamar and Rihannafor "LOYALTY."
+Bey and Jay were also nominated for Best Rap/Sung Performance for "Family Feud," an accolade that went to Kendrick Lamar and Rihannafor "LOYALTY."

-Ahead of tonight's star-studded ceremony, the Lemonade songstress and new mom to twins Rumi and Sir Carter stepped out to shower Jay with plenty of love at the Pre-Grammy Gala.
+Ahead of tonight's show, the Lemonade songstress and new mom to twins Rumi and Sir Carter stepped out to shower Jay with plenty of love at the Pre-Grammy Gala.